metamaden/recountmethylation_flexible-blood-analysis_manuscript/README.md

 Supplemental materials for the manuscript "`recountmethylation` accelerates analyses of human DNA methylation array data across platforms, studies, and blood sample types.".
 It is organized as follows:

-* method: Scripts for performing QC, preprocessing, and data prep using the DNAm array data compilations.
+* `./methods`: Scripts for performing QC, preprocessing, and data prep using the DNAm array data compilations.
-* results: Scripts for making the tables and figures, including supplemental materials, for the final manuscript.
+* `./results`: Scripts for making the tables and figures, including supplemental materials, for the final manuscript.
-* data: Tables (e.g. `.csv` files) and R data objects (e.g. `.rda` files) for reproducing methods and results in the final manuscript.
+* `./data`: Tables (e.g. `.csv` files) and R data objects (e.g. `.rda` files) for reproducing methods and results in the final manuscript.

 **Preprint citation:**